top of page

 P-3

-This visa classification is for artists presenting culturally unique performances.
+This visa classification is for artists presenting traditional culturally unique performances.
 Evidence must be submitted to prove the US performance is culturally unique and demonstrate the artist's specialized experience in traditional art forms.
 This visa classification can be obtained for up to 1 year.

 O-2/P-1S